Waxolunist/prewave-tree/README.md

 - GraalVM JDK21

-## Running the application
+## Preparation

 Copy the .env.template to .env

     cp env.template .env

+Change sensitive settings if you want, such as usernames or passwords.

+## Running the application with docker

 To run the application start the containers

     docker compose up -d

+## Running the application on the host

+To run the application start the database

+    docker compose up -d postgres

+Then you can start the application

+    mvn spring-boot:run

 ## Start Development

-Copy the .env.template to .env (if you haven't done so already)

-    cp env.template .env

-Change sensitive settings if you want, such as usernames or passwords.

 Build the application with